Jeanne Merkus

-Jeanne Merkus (Batavia, 11 October 1839 – Utrecht, 1 February, 1897), was a Dutch deaconess, guerilla soldier, and political activist.
+Jeanne Merkus (Batavia, 11 October 1839 – Utrecht, 1 February 1897), was a Dutch deaconess, guerilla soldier, and political activist.

 She was an educated deaconess and worked tending the wounded in Paris during the Franco-Prussian War.

-Between 1873 and 1876, she was a member of the Christian rebel guerilla of Mićo Ljubibratić and participated in fighting the Ottoman Empire in Herzegovina, dressed as a male soldier and leading soldiers in battle.
+Between 1873 and 1876, she was a member of the Serbian rebel guerilla of Mićo Ljubibratić, participating in fighting the Ottoman Empire in Herzegovina, dressed as a male soldier and leading soldiers in battle.

 She served by organizing the army medical service on the Serbian side during the Serbian–Turkish Wars (1876–1878).

-She was famous in the contemporary international press and referred to as the "Joan of Arc of the Balkans".
+She was famous in the contemporary international press and referred to as the "Joan of Arc of the Balkans."